 Uro, Titan of Nature’s Wrath

-Uro, Titan of Nature’s Wrath was banned from the Standard Magic format in September 2020.
-The elder Giant is still seeing gameplay in Historic, along with Modern and Pioneer, and is still the most valuable THB card.
-It was once valued at around $50 and is priced at $42 upon the release of KHM.
+Uro, Titan of Nature’s Wrath was banned from the Standard Magic format in 2020.
+The elder Giant is still seeing gameplay in Historic, along with Modern and Pioneer.
+It was once valued at around $50, dropped $10 after the launch of KHM and is valued around $23 leading up to the STX release.

 Nyxbloom Ancient dropped to around $12 shortly after the release of THB.
 The release of IKO and ZNR has improved the elemental creature’s value with it priced at around $18.
-And with the release of KHM, Nyxbloom Ancient is still valued at around $18.
-Mana ramp isn’t fading off anytime soon and neither should the price of Nyxbloom Ancient.
+Nyxbloom Ancient retained its value with the launch of KHM and is now valued at around $20.

 Dryad of the Ilysian Grove

 Dryad of Ilysian Grove had decreased in value, to around $7.50, before the release of ZNR.
 It rose to around $11, and continued to rise steadily into 2021.
 At the release of KHM, Dryad of Ilysian Grove is valued at around $14.
-The Nymph is mostly played in four and five colored Commander decks and shouldn’t decrease in value anytime soon.
+The Nymph is mostly played in four and five colored Commander decks and has continued to rise in value prior the STX release, priced at around $18.

 Thassa, Deep Dwelling, much like Heliod, reached a height of almost $30 upon the release of THB.
 It didn’t last long, however, and the sea god dropped to around $15.
-With the release of ZNR Thassa, Deep Dwelling is priced at around $11 and has maintained its price into 2021.
-Played predominatly in Commander decks, Thassa, Deep Dwelling was valued at around $11.50 with the release of KHM.
+The decrease continued into 2021, where Thassa found her legs and began to rise slightly in value.

 Klothys, God of Destiny

-Klothys, God of Destiny had at one point dropped so much in value that the god was no longer worthy of being listed as an M21 card worth money.
-But since the release of ZNR, and fall rotation, the Gruul god has become relevant again.
-The launch of KHM has once again opened the door for the God to see gameplay via Standard, in addition to Historic and Commander.
-Klothys, God of Destiny is valued at around $9.
+Klothys, God of Destiny had at one point dropped so much in value that the God was no longer worthy of being listed as a card worth money.
+Klothys regained some value in the fall of 2020, valued at around $8 to $9.

 All images via WotC, Magic: The Gathering.